1Adilson/test/index.md

 # Welcome to MkDocs - IcaroTech

+Esse site contém docuemntos relevantes, divididos em categorias, referentes ás tecnologias do Chapther -------- [GitLab Pages](https://pages.gitlab.io).
+You can
-This is a test site hosted on [GitLab Pages](https://pages.gitlab.io).
-You can [browse its source code](https://gitlab.com/pages/mkdocs), fork it and start using it on your projects.
+[browse its source code](https://gitlab.com/pages/mkdocs), fork it and start using it on your projects.